engelanna/addressing-the-yan-report/README.md

 ![Downloading](https://user-images.githubusercontent.com/13955209/179091431-050a1882-24e8-4591-b176-d2d905f269aa.png)

 As far as genomes go, this one's really tiny: a hundred thousand times shorter than a human one.
-A single human cell's genome would consume __at the very least__ 3.3 GB of your hard drive, and you have ~37 trillion of those :scream:
+A single human cell's genome would consume __at the very least__ 3.3 GB of your hard drive, you having ~37 trillion of those :see_no_evil: (luckily, only one is usually needed).

 ---